VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Results and Discussion

-\textbf{Performance analysis under illumination shift (\textit{ExDark}). } From \Cref{tab:main_yolo_world}, it can be observed that the results in the low-light setting follow a similar trend to those under style shifts.
-On YW, DPE and Adapter both reach AP$_{50}$ of 66.4 and are close on mAP and AP$_{75}$, indicating that using prior information helps in low light.
-On GD, Adapter is the strongest prior baseline, yielding +0.6 AP$_{50}$ and +0.3 mAP over ZS, while the other baselines change the metrics only slightly.
-Our method improves over ZS by +1.2 mAP, +2.7 AP$_{50}$, and +1.0 AP$_{75}$ on YW, and by +1.9 mAP, +2.7 AP$_{50}$, and +2.3 AP$_{75}$ on GD, exceeding all baselines.
-These results indicate effectiveness under illumination shift, improving both recall at $50$ IoU and localization at $75$ IoU.
+\textbf{Illumination shift (\textit{ExDark}). } Under low-light conditions, \textsc{VLOD-TTA} again achieves the best performance on both YW and GD, as shown in \Cref{tab:main_yolo_world}.
+On YW, DPE and Adapter are the strongest prior baselines, both reaching 66.4 AP$_{50}$, which indicates that low-light adaptation benefits from strong prior information. \textsc{VLOD-TTA} further improves over ZS by +1.2 mAP, +2.7 AP$_{50}$, and +1.0 AP$_{75}$.
+On GD, Adapter is the strongest prior baseline, while the gains of the other baselines remain limited.
+In comparison, \textsc{VLOD-TTA} improves over ZS by +1.9 mAP, +2.7 AP$_{50}$, and +2.3 AP$_{75}$.
+These results indicate that \textsc{VLOD-TTA} improves both detection confidence and localization quality under severe low-light conditions.\\

-\textbf{Performance analysis under common corruptions. } \Cref{tab:pascal-c} reports AP$_{50}$ on PASCAL-C across 15 corruption types using YW. \textsc{VLOD-TTA} attains the best score on every corruption and the highest average (38.5 AP$_{50}$), improving over the strongest baseline (Adapter) by +1.5 AP$_{50}$ on average and over ZS (34.6) by +3.9.
-The Adapter baseline overfits on Motion, Zoom, and Brightness corruptions, highlighting limitations of standard entropy.
-Our gains are consistent across corruption families, with notable improvements on JPEG Compression (+8.2), Glass Blur (+7.0), Contrast (+5.8), Elastic Transform (+5.1), and Pixelate (+5.1).
-These results indicate that combining IoU-weighted entropy with image-conditioned prompt selection yields robust benefits under various corruptions.
+\textbf{Common corruptions. } \Cref{tab:pascal-c} reports AP$_{50}$ on PASCAL-C across 15 corruption types using YW. \textsc{VLOD-TTA} achieves the best performance on every corruption and the highest overall average of 39.6 AP$_{50}$.
+It outperforms the strongest baseline, Adapter, by 1.9 AP$_{50}$ and improves over ZS by 5.6 AP$_{50}$.
+The largest gains over ZS are observed on JPEG Compression (+14.1), Pixelate (+8.9), Impulse Noise (+8.0), Contrast (+7.4), Elastic Transform (+7.4), and Shot Noise (+7.2).
+These improvements are particularly strong under noise and digital corruptions.
+Overall, the results show that \textsc{VLOD-TTA} provides broad and consistent robustness across common corruption types.